DennisHeimbigner/netcdf-c/NUG/nczarr.md

 ```

 The NCZarr code will accept either form, although internally,
 it is standardized on path style.
+The reason for this
+is that the bucket name forms the initial segment
+in the keys.

 # Zarr vs NCZarr {#nczarr_vs_zarr}